|Examples of regenerative energy projects

 Rehabilitation of Trebinje I Hydropower Plant, Bosnia-Herzegovina

-At the 35-year-old 168 MW hydropower plant, the complete I&C installations and other mechanical and electrical components were to be renewed, in particular turbines, generators, machine house cranes and transformer installations.
+At the 35-year-old 168 MW hydropower plant, the complete I&C installations and other mechanical and electrical components were renewed, in particular turbines, generators, machine house cranes and transformer installations.
 Following project and site management of the initial urgent measures for the control systems and at the generators, under a feasibility study Fichtner elaborated further rehabilitation measures.
 For these, the design, technical specifications and tender documents were prepared, with all activities up to commissioning supervised, including budgetary control and quality assurance.

 Rehabilitation of Hydro Power Plant Bajina Basta, Serbia

-The rehabilitation of the 372 MW Bajina Basta hydropower plant with four units covers turbines, generators, transformers as well as the 220 kV substation and the operation monitoring and control system.
+The rehabilitation of the 372 MW Bajina Basta hydropower plant with four units covered turbines, generators, transformers as well as the 220 kV substation and the operation monitoring and control system.
 Fichtner has been awarded the contract for the following services: review of the specifications and bidding documents, support with the competitive bidding process, evaluation of contract award negotiations, supervision of rehabilitation works, budgetary control, quality assurance, workshop inspections, commissioning.

 Construction of Cebren and Galiste Hydropower Plants, Macedonia